 3. Making your decisions alone

 Often, we start out as a one-person enterprise.
 This is the reality for many business owners.
 But it is essential to build yourself a team.
 Hire a business coach.
 Find a mentor.
-Join a network of entrepreneurs where you can discuss problems, find solutions and brainstorm new ideas.
-Surround yourself with people that will push you, question you and motivate you to reach for greater accomplishments!
+Join a network of entrepreneurs where you can discuss problems, find solutions, and brainstorm new ideas.
+Surround yourself with people who will push you, question you, and motivate you to reach for greater accomplishments!